 The Fall of Boris Johnson

 The Fall of Boris Johnson is the explosive inside account of how a prime minister lost his hold on power.
+From Sebastian Payne, former Financial Times Whitehall editor and author of Broken Heartlands.

 A New Statesman, The Times, Daily Mail and FT Book of the Year